- Swing Grips

 How do I select the right JumboMax Grip size for me?

-JumboMax wrap style grips are available in 5 sizes from our Junior through XL.
-Our Tour Series grips are currently available in 3 sizes.
+JumboMax wrap style grips are available in 5 sizes from our X-Small through X-Large.
+Some Tour Series grips are currently available in 6 sizes from Standard-oversize through X-Large.
 See our sizing recommendations here.
 If you are unsure contact us or order a trial kit.
 Any unused grips can be returned for full credit towards another size or refund.

 How big are JumboMax Grips compared to a standard golf grip?